jentery/506v3/index.md

 ## Week 1 (September 8th): Introductions

-*Before seminar*, please read Eric Hayot's "Video Games and the Novel" (10 pages; 2021 in *Daedalus* 150.1).
+*Before seminar*, please read Eric Hayot's "Video Games and the Novel" (10 pages; in *Daedalus* 150.1 2021).

-I selected this essay because it reflects how some literary critics might approach games and interactive fiction, and thus it may be a familiar starting point for those of us with English degrees.
+I selected this essay because it reflects how some literary critics might approach games and interactive fiction, and thus it may be a familiar starting point (???) for those of us with English degrees.
 As you read, you might note where you agree, disagree, and need more elaboration or context from Hayot.
 What does the argument assume, ignore, and privilege?
 Note that Hayot's essay was published in an invitation-only, special issue of *Daedalus* on the novel as a literary form.
 Its conversational style and conventions differ from what you'll typically encounter in most peer-reviewed academic journals in the arts and humanities.

 *During our first meeting*, we'll introduce ourselves, review the plan for this term, and share our questions and concerns.
-We'll then discuss Hayot's essay, which I'll use to stage some debates about games (1990s to the present).
+We'll then discuss Hayot's essay, which I'll use to stage some debates about games (1970s to the present).
 We'll conclude by surveying some key terms in game studies, including:
-* diegetic and nondiegetic action (Alexander Galloway),
+* Diegetic and nondiegetic action (Alexander Galloway),
-* environmental storytelling (Henry Jenkins),
+* Environmental storytelling (Henry Jenkins),
-* expressive processing (Noah Wardrip-Fruin),
+* Expressive processing (Noah Wardrip-Fruin),
-* mimesis (I'll rely on Walter Benjamin here),
-* ludonarrative dissonance (Clint Hocking),
+* Ludonarrative dissonance (Clint Hocking),
-* mediated collaboration (Brenda Laurel),
+* Mediated collaboration (Brenda Laurel),
+* Mimesis (I'll rely on Walter Benjamin here),
-* multiform story (Janet Murray),
+* Multiform story (Janet Murray),
-* procedural rhetoric (Ian Bogost),
+* Procedural rhetoric (Ian Bogost),
-* some terms in this [Wikipedia glossary](https://en.wikipedia.org/wiki/Glossary_of_video_game_terms),
+* Some terms in this [Wikipedia glossary](https://en.wikipedia.org/wiki/Glossary_of_video_game_terms),
-* some in this [dictionary](https://www.half-real.net/dictionary/) by Jesper Juul, and
+* Some in this [dictionary](https://www.half-real.net/dictionary/) by Jesper Juul, and
-* some in this [critical glossary](http://critical-gaming.squarespace.com/storage/Critical-Gaming_glossary_Richard_Terrell.pdf) by Richard Terrell (KirbyKid).
+* Some in this [critical glossary](http://critical-gaming.squarespace.com/storage/Critical-Gaming_glossary_Richard_Terrell.pdf) by Richard Terrell (KirbyKid).

-I hope this introduction to common terms is especially useful for those of you who've never taken a course on games and/or media.
+I hope this introduction to terminology is especially useful for those of you who've never taken a course on games and/or media.
 We'll return to it throughout the term to ensure all the words we're bandying are clear to everyone.

-I recommend Clint Hocking's "Ludonarrative Dissonance in *Bioshock*" (6 pages; 2007, republished in *Well Played 1.0* 2010) and Kirk Hamilton, Maddy Myers, and Jason Schreier's "Story vs. Gameplay" (1 hour; 2022, *Triple Click* episode 110).
+I recommend Clint Hocking's "Ludonarrative Dissonance in *Bioshock*" (6 pages; 2007, republished in *Well Played 1.0* 2010) and Kirk Hamilton, Maddy Myers, and Jason Schreier's "Story vs. Gameplay" (1 hour; *Triple Click* episode 110, 2022).

+## Week 2 (September 15th): Play and Games, Part 1

+*Before seminar*, please read:

+* Brian Sutton-Smith's "Play and Ambiguity" (17 pages; from *The Ambiguity of Play* 2001),
+* Mary Flanagan's "Introduction to Critical Play" (15 pages; from *Critical Play* 2009),
+* Mia Consalvo's "Cheating" (6 pages; from *The Routledge Companion to Video Game Studies* 2014)
+* Grant Tavinor's "Fiction" (8 pages; from *The Routledge Companion to Video Game Studies* 2014), and
+* Alenda Y. Chang's "Digital Games" (16 pages; from *The Cambridge Companion to Literature and the Anthropocene* 2021).

+*During our second meeting*, we'll discuss these five texts, carefully engaging them page by page to describe their lines of inquiry across play and games.
+We'll also consider the contexts of play and games rather than relying on strict or ahistorical definitions of them.

+I recommend Matthew Thomas Payne and Nina B. Huntemann's "A Game Genie for Game Studies" (13 pages; from *How to Play Video Games* 2019; coming soon) and Nick Montfort's "Toward a Theory of Interactive Fiction" (34 pages; from *IF Theory Reader* 2011).